differentialprivacy/differentialprivacy/_posts/2020-09-07-private-pac.md

 privacy, but significant knowledge of either should not be necessary.

 Before we get to the "what" and "how" of private PAC learning, it's worth thinking about the "why."
 One motivation for this line of work is that it neatly captures a fundamental question: _does privacy in machine learning come at a price?_ Machine learning is now sufficiently successful and widespread for this question to have real import.
 But to even start to address this question, we need a formalization of machine learning that allows us to reason about possible trade-offs in a rigorous way.
 Statistical learning theory, and its computational formalization as PAC learning, provide one such clean and well-studied model.
-We can therefore use PAC learning as a testbed whose insights we might then carry to other, less idealized forms of learning.
+We can therefore use PAC learning as a testbed whose insights we might carry to other less idealized forms of learning.

 With this motivation in mind, the rest of this post is structured as follows.
 The first section covers the basics of the PAC model, and subsequent sections gradually build up a chronology of results.
-When possible, we give short parenthetical sketches of the accompanying techniques
+When possible, we give short sketches of the accompanying techniques

 ### PAC Learning